What if we've missed the true point and focus of boundaries?

 0 Comments

-AuthorKaley Rivera Thompson is an author, copywriter, public speaker, and musician.
-She serves as the Director of Communications and Donor Relations for the student sports-centric nonprofit she and her husband, Gage, run called Twelve.
+AuthorKaley Rivera Thompson is an author, copywriter, Bible teacher, speaker, and worship leader.
 When she's not championing other women, cheering on the rising generation, writing or playing her guitar, Kaley loves to sip strong coffee, go on hikes, or take a day trip to the mountains with her family.
-She takes the most pride in being a mom to two little girls, Lina and Lili.
+She takes the most pride in being a mom to three little girls, Lina, Lili and Ceci.
 You can follow her on instagram at @kriverathompson or find out more on her website at kriverathompson.com.
 Archives

 Categories